Why attend this program?

 This course is designed to offer an executive perspective on big data and related emerging technologies, and their impact on both private and public sectors.
 The course encompasses key concepts, analytical frameworks, real-life case studies, and future trends related to big data and digital technologies, with a focus on managerial decision-making in an increasingly digitized and globalized business environment.
 Specifically, we will examine the complexity of building technology platform for big data, analyze examples of leveraging big data in a competitive industry environment, discuss models and practices for acquiring big data capabilities, explore emerging markets and emerging technologies, and investigate the impact of big data on the future of global business, economy, and society.

-- Analyzing the complexity of building large-scale data infrastructure
+- Navigating the complexity of digital projects

-- Exploring China’s emerging “big data” economy and its impact
+- Exploring China's digital economy

 HKU-Ivey Executive Leadership Program - Module 4: Leading Digital Transformation and Disruption

 After completing the program, you will gain insight in:

 - methods to analyze data to improve understanding of complex business issues